-The child's social worker should seek the views of the child and parent/persons who have Parental Responsibility as soon as practicable.
+The child's social worker should seek the views of the Virtual School, child and parent/persons who have Parental Responsibility as soon as practicable.

 If the parents consent, their consent must be obtained in writing.

-Where the social worker, parent and staff/carer agree to the proposed holiday, the social worker can then request from the Headteacher of the school that the term time holiday be authorised and should be included in the child's Placement Plan.
+Where the social worker, Virtual School, parent and staff/carer agree to the proposed holiday, the social worker can then request from the Headteacher of the school that the term time holiday be authorised and should be included in the child's Placement Plan.

-For children who are in a long term placement and there is agreement with the Children's Services that the carers have Delegated Authority, (see Delegation of Authority to Foster Carers and Residential Workers Procedure), depending upon the nature of the delegation agreed, it may be the case that the carers are able to make such decisions themselves.
-However, good practice should ensure that decisions by the carers are shared in a timely way with their Supervising Social Worker and/or child's allocated practitioner.
+For children who are in a long term placement and there is agreement with the Children's Services that the carers have Delegated Authority, (see Delegation of Authority to Foster Carers and Residential Workers Procedure), depending upon the nature of the delegation agreed, it may be the case that the foster carers/residential staff are able to make such decisions themselves.
+However, good practice should ensure that decisions by the foster carers/residential staff are shared in a timely way with their Supervising Social Worker, Virtual School and/or child's allocated practitioner.
 The parent/s should be advised as appropriate – especially if the holiday affects contact arrangements.

 Children must not be taken on holiday during term time unless there are exceptional circumstances that would be approved by the Service Director for Children’s Social Care, agreed with the Virtual School and authorised by the Headteacher of the school.
 This will be kept under review following a recent high court judgement.

 Requests must be made in writing.
 (Note that under the Education (Pupil Registration) (England) (Amendment) Regulations 2013, the previous ability of headteachers to grant leave of absence for the purpose of a holiday during term time in 'special circumstances' of up to ten school days leave per year has been removed.
 The 2013 Regulations make clear that headteachers may not grant any leave of absence during term time unless there are 'exceptional circumstances').

 Where the social worker considers that the holiday should go ahead despite the parents' opposition and legal advice supports this, the approval of the social worker's manager and the Service Director for Children’s Social Care to the holiday should be sought.
 The request for such approval should include the legal advice given.
 The Children's Service Director will make the final decision based on the information provided.